sopel-irc/sopel.chat/_tutorials/part-1-writing-modules.md

 places.**

 This tutorial is intended to give you an overview of all the features Sopel has to offer.
-In this part, we'll start by getting Sopel running, and then make a simple Hello, world! complete with proper documentation.
-This guide assumes you are running version 6.0 or higher of Sopel.
-(You can find this by giving Sopel the `.version` command.)
+In this part, we'll make a simple "Hello, world!"" complete with proper documentation.
+If you don't already have Sopel up and running, consult the [installation guide]({% link _usage/installing.md %}).
+(We assume you are running version 6.0 or higher of Sopel.
+You can find this by giving Sopel the `.version` command.)

-This guide assumes you have at least some familiarity with programming.
+Sopel's tutorials require at least *some* familiarity with programming.
 You should know the basics of what functions are and stuff like that.
-Since Sopel is written in Python, knowing Python will help, but if you've worked with most other languages you should be able to infer enough from the examples to get things done.
+Since Sopel is written in Python, knowing Python will help—but if you've worked pretty much any other language(s) you should be able to infer enough from the examples to get things done.

 While this guide does cover a lot of what is available, there is much more than can be described here.
 The API documentation is available [online]({{ site.docs }}), and serves as a useful reference.

-We will assume that you have Sopel up and running.
-(If not, consult the [installation guide]({% link _usage/installing.md %}).)
-Now it's time to start writing your own modules.
-This part of the guide will cover the basics.
+Now it's time to start writing your own modules!

 ## Hello, World!